hlship/db-migrate-example/README.md

    java -jar target/db-migration-standalone.jar --visualize

-The system map is not complicated:
+The system map for this simple tool is not complicated:

 ![system components](system.png)

-But in real applications at Walmartlabs, we might have dozens of components in a system, so having the option to get a visualization can be quite useful.
+... but in real applications at Walmartlabs, we might have dozens of components in a system, so having the option to get a visualization can be quite useful.

-But normally, the startup code then asks the :migration-overseer component to start the migration; this kicks off a number of asynchronous processes to do the work.
+The startup code then asks the :migration-overseer component to start the migration; this kicks off a number of asynchronous processes to do the work.

 Effectively, the :customer-scanner component performs a query against the database to get a list of customers ids, which is fed into a core.async channel.
 In this example code, it just makes up customer ids and has some random sleeps.

-The overseer, meanwhile, has created migration jobs.
+The overseer, meanwhile, has created a set number of migration jobs.
 The migration jobs take customer-ids from the scanner's channel.
 They act as a wrapper around the :customer-migrator component, which migrates a single customer.

-As each customer is migrated (or, alternately, checked to see if it has been previosly migrated), the migrator job writes a status value to a channel that is used by the overseer to track how many customers have been migrated.
+As each customer is migrated (or, alternately, checked to see if it has been previously migrated), the migrator job writes a status value to a channel that is used by the overseer to track how many customers have been migrated.